Mecsion/Mecsion/README.md

 A GIS student from China.
-this code is created for sharing homeworks.
+this code is created for sharing homework.